isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 with vendor space 25167.

-This is also how :iscman:`kea-dhcp4` can be configured to send multiple vendor options from different vendors, along with each of their specific vendor ID.
+This is also how :iscman:`kea-dhcp4` can be configured to send multiple vendor options from different vendors, along with each of their specific vendor IDs.
 If these options need to be sent by the server regardless of whether the client specified any enterprise number, ``"always-send": true`` must be configured for the suboptions that will be included in the ``vivso-suboptions`` option (code 125).